mapping-commons/sssom/src/docs/spec.md

 All SSSOM metadata elements labelled with L in the metadata table are permissible as column names in the TSV.
 List elements (such as creator) are "|"-separated.
 The columns MUST be sorted according to the order as they appear in the [SSSOM metadata](https://mapping-commons.github.io/sssom/Mapping/).
 For example, the first columns of a mapping set TSV should always be, in that order: subject_id, predicate_id, object_id, mapping_justification, if labels are not included; if they are included, the order should be: subject_id, subject_label, predicate_id, predicate_label, object_id, object_label, mapping_justification.
 For easier review of diffs, for example git diff or unix diff, we recommend to serialise the TSV by a fixed row order, sorted column by column from left to right.

 Metadata about a set of mappings can be supplied as part of the mappings (embedded mode) and as a simple yaml file alongside the primary mapping file.
 Note that for the TSV, it will be required to supply a valid curie map that allows the unambiguous interpretation of CURIEs.
 A curie map is supplied after a `curie_map:` parameter in the yaml file.
-The value can be either a dictionary of CURIE->URLPREFIX pairs or a link to a valid curie map of the same shape.
+The value is a dictionary of CURIE->URLPREFIX pairs.

 Note that only metadata elements permissible in a global context (G, or L/G) can be used in the metadata-file.

 We recommend to use the following *filename conventions* for SSSOM metadatafiles:

 - TSV files should have the extension `.sssom.tsv`, for example: `mp-hp-exact-0.0.1.sssom.tsv`.
-- External yaml metadata files should have the extension `.sssom.yml`, for example `mp-hp-exact-0.0.1.sssom.tsv`
+- External yaml metadata files should have the extension `.sssom.yml`, for example `mp-hp-exact-0.0.1.sssom.yml`

 Example ([download](https://raw.githubusercontent.com/mapping-commons/sssom/master/examples/external/mp-hp-exact-0.0.1.sssom.yml)):